katiamvaldes/Cisco-Proposal-Ka-Fe/README.md

 Today, we are looking to expand to several points of sale.
 The main corporate building is located in Monterrey, with a total of 70 employees and a branch office with 10 employees.
 The corporate office acts as a hub for servers and services, and there are multiple offices, points of sale and distribution centers in different parts of the country.
 Branch offices are located in 3 other cities and have an average of 10 employees in each.
 In another city, our distribution center is located, with 20 employees working there.
 This adds up to a total of 130 employees in 5 different locations.

-the whole company will be distributed in Monterrey, Mexico City, Puebla, Guadalajara, and Ciudad Juárez
+The whole company will be distributed in Monterrey, Mexico City, Puebla, Guadalajara, and Ciudad Juárez

 ## Economic Proposal